mschreie/hpe_oneview_ansible_workshop/exercises/vmware_install.md

 ## Available playbooks
-You find follwoing playbooks which need to be integrated into Ansible Tower:
+You find following playbooks which need to be integrated into Ansible Tower:
-* vmware_iso_prep.yml
+* vmware_iso_prep.yml <br>
   This playbook takes the original ISO image unpacks it, creates a additional, tailored kickstart file, assures that this kickstart file is used by adding certain bootparameters to boot.cfg and repacks all this into a new iso-file which get's placed into the webserver directory.

-* vmware_iso_boot.yml
+* vmware_iso_boot.yml <br>
   This playbook boots from the customized iso image by connecting it as CDrom via ILO.

-* vmware_iso_cleanup.yml
+* vmware_iso_cleanup.yml <br>
   This playbook cleans up some temporary files and directories created by vmware_iso_prep.yml.
 It helps assure you don't have any leftovers from older attempts in your newly created iso.

 ## Adjusting configuration files
 All the prepared playbooks rely on
+* inventory/hosts <br>
-* inventory/hosts file, which needs to be adopted to your environment.
+  file, which needs to be adopted to your environment.
 Don't change the names for bastion_host, oneview_host or esxi_hosts. the playbooks rely on these names.
+* group_vars/all/vars.yml <br>
-* group_vars/all/vars.yml file, which also nees to be adopted to your setup.
+  file, which also nees to be adopted to your setup.

 After local change of these files do not forget to swicht to the root-directory of the repository and:

 '''